benknoble/wiki-md/README.md

 Javascript will still be javascript, and markdown will still be markdown.
 But they will *also* be wikis!

-Ay file with the `wiki` filetype will have the wiki tree added to `'path'`.
+Any file with the `wiki` filetype will have the wiki tree added to `'path'`.
 This enables `gf` anywhere, as well as other features.

 ### Advanced